Abditus0/VMware-to-Hyper-V-VM-Migration-Guide/README.md

 ### Description

-Step-by-step guide for migrating virtual machines from VMware (VMDK/ESXi) to Microsoft Hyper-V (VHDX) using StarWind V2V Converter.
+Step-by-step guide for migrating virtual machines from VMware to Microsoft Hyper-V using StarWind V2V Converter.
 This guide covers disk conversion, verification, and importing the VM into Hyper-V. Ideal for IT professionals and system administrators who need a smooth, reliable migration process.

 ### Requirements